-44. (1) A Utility shall not be held liable or deemed to be in default in respect of any obligation to any subscriber in respect of any failure to perform its obligations under this Part, insofar as such failure results directly or indirectly from force majeure, nor shall a subscriber be entitled to any abatement of rental for the period of any failure so resulting.
+44. (1) A Utility is not to be held liable or deemed to be in default in respect of any obligation to any subscriber in respect of for any failure to perform its obligations under this Part, insofar as such failure results directly or indirectly from force majeure, nor is a subscriber entitled to any abatement of rental for the period of any failure so resulting.

-(2) For the purposes of subsection (1) "force majeure" means any law or order or direction of the Government with which the Utility is required to comply, any failure or delay of transportation, inability to obtain or delay in obtaining any necessary labour, manufacturing facilities, materials or other component parts, a strike or other labour difficulty, insurrection, riot, national emergency, Act of God, act or omission of a subscriber or any other like cause beyond the control of the Utility.
+- (2) For the purposes of subsection (1) "force majeure" means - - (a) any law or order or direction of the Government with which the Utility is required to comply; - (b) any failure or delay of transportation; - (c) inability to obtain or delay in obtaining any necessary labour, manufacturing facilities, materials or other component parts;

-PART VII
+- (d) a strike or other labour difficulty; - (e) insurrection, riot, national emergency, Act of God,; - (f) act or omission of a subscriber; or - (g) any other like cause beyond the control of the Utility.

-REVOCATION OF LICENCES
+PART VII REVOCATION OF LICENCES

-Broadcasting and Utility licence may be revoked
+Utility licence or broadcasting licence may be revoked

-$45.^{5}$ (1) A Utility licence may, notwithstanding anything contained therein or anything contained in any agreement between the Government and the licensee, be revoked in accordance with the provisions of this Part.
+45. (1) A Utility licence may, notwithstanding anything contained in it or in any agreement between the Government and the licensee, be revoked in accordance with this Part.

-(2) Subject as hereinafter provided, a licence to which subsection (1) relates may only be revoked if the licensee is in substantial and continuing breach of-
+(2) Subject as hereinafter provided, a licence to which subsection (1) relates Utility licence may only be revoked if the licensee is in substantial and continuing breach of-

-(a) any of the provisions of the licence; or

-(b) any agreement to which section 5(1) refers; or

-(c) any of its obligations under any preceding provision of this Ordinance, and the Governor has obtained the leave of the Supreme Court under this Part to determine the licence.
+- (a) any of the provisions of the licence; - (b) any agreement to which section 5(1) refers; or - (c) any of its obligations under any preceding provision of this Ordinance, and if the Governor has obtained the leave of the Supreme Court under this Part to terminate the licence.

-(3) A broadcasting licence may, notwithstanding anything contained therein or anything contained in any agreement between the Government and the licensee, be revoked by the Governor upon recommendation of the St. Helena Media Commission as contemplated in section 9(1)(a) of the Media Standards Ordinance, 2011.
+(3) A broadcasting licence may, notwithstanding anything contained in it or in any agreement between the Government and the licensee, be revoked by the Governor upon the recommendation of the St Helena Media Commission as contemplated by section 9(1)(a) of the Media Standards Ordinance, 2011.